How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 How to bid cleaning contracts

-Bidding on cleaning contracts involves more than just naming a price.
-You’re responsible for showing value, understanding the client’s needs, and presenting a clear, professional proposal.
+When you bid on cleaning contracts, you’re responsible for showing value, understanding the client’s needs, and presenting a clear, professional proposal.

-Here’s how to approach the process step by step:
+Here’s how to approach the quoting process step by step:

 1. Create a cleaning contract proposal